Observationally driven Galactic double white dwarf population for LISA: Results

-In Fig.~\ref{fig:LISA_errors} we show the cumulative distribution of the estimated \textit{LISA} fractional errors on the chirp mass $(\sigma_{\cal M}/{\cal M})$ and the distance $(\sigma_d/d)$, and the absolute error on the sky position $(\sigma_\Omega = 2\pi \sigma_\lambda \sigma_\beta \sqrt{1-\rho^2_{\lambda \beta}})$.
+where $\sigma_{\cal A}$, $\sigma_{f}$, $\sigma_{\dot{f}}$, $\sigma_\lambda$ and $\sigma_\beta$ are the $1\sigma$ errors, while $\rho_{{\cal A}f}$, $\rho_{{\cal A} \dot{f}}$, $\rho_{f \dot{f}}$ and $\rho_{\lambda \beta}$ are the respective correlation coefficients \citep[see also figure~6 of][]{kar21}.
 The $1\sigma$ errors and the correlations are estimated with the Fisher analysis briefly outlined in Section~\ref{sec:gwg}.
 The fractional errors on the frequency, which are $\ll 10^{-5}$ across the entire sample, are omitted from Fig.~\ref{fig:LISA_errors}.
 More quantitatively, we estimate that the chirp mass and the distance could be constrained ($\sigma_\theta/\theta<$30\,per cent) for 55\,per cent and 40\,per cent of the \textit{LISA's} sample, respectively.
 We also find that the sky position could be determined with accuracy better than 1\,deg$^2$, for about 30\,per cent of DWDs.
 Combined with the measurements of $f$ and $\dot{f}$, this will enable searches of electromagnetic counterparts based on the photometric variability \citep[eclipses, ellipsoidal modulation, and effects of companion irradiation, e.g.][]{Burdge_2019}.
 Our results reinforce the potential of \textit{LISA} in providing large statistical samples of several thousand detected binaries for studying the overall properties of the Galactic DWD population and for mapping the Milky Way shape \citep[e.g.][]{ada12, kor19, kor21, wil21}.